Where to brunch in Las Vegas. The morning rooms worth the queue, and the kitchens still doing it right at noon.

 Hash House a Go Go (West Sahara) ★ 4.0

-Hash House a Go Go on West Sahara in Las Vegas is the local brunch institution doing Midwest-twisted farm food with chicken-and-waffles taller than the plate and full-skillet hashes.
+Hash House a Go Go on West Sahara in Las Vegas is the local brunch institution doing Midwest-twisted farm food with chicken-and-waffles taller than the plate.

 Order: Sage fried chicken and waffles, the upright bacon, biscuit included.